ToshkaDev/starter-hugo-research-group/content/authors/katia-andrianova/_index.md

 email: ""
 user_groups:
   - Researchers
+weight: 30
 ---
 <div class="col-12 col-lg-12">
   <div class="row person-info">
     <p>
-      My research is focused on the analysis of the diversity and evolution of two component sensory systems in eukaryotes and chemosensory systems in prokaryotes.
+      My research is focused on the analysis of the diversity and evolution of two-component signal transduction systems in eukaryotes and chemosensory systems in prokaryotes.
 Another line of research that I am also pursuing is using evolutionary genomics to improve the prediction of the outcome of missense mutations in human genes.
     </p>
   </div>
 </div>